ibmdb/node-ibm_db/README.md

 # node-ibm_db

 An asynchronous/synchronous interface for node.js to IBM DB2 and IBM Informix.
 Async APIs return promises if callback function is not used.
+Async APIs supports async-await programming style.

 - **Supported Platforms** - Windows64, MacOS64, Linuxx64, Linuxia32, AIX, Linux on IBM Z, Linux on Power PC and z/OS.